– Satyakam Ray

 2015-16 saw a massive surge in the number of startups getting funded and few getting IPOs- a good sign.
 Many were into sectors like e-commerce, food tech, enterprise/SaaS space, Healthtech, fintech, edtech, consumer internet, transportation, digital media, and logistics.
 AI, machine learning, and cloud-based applications are the front-runners in tech entrepreneurship.

 - Directionless product/service: Many tech Innovators believe in their product as the ultimate solution to the concerned problems and take pride in that.
 That aspect is pleasing if the product uses relevant market research and considers the untapped market potential.
 If the drive is directionless, it will automatically lead to a financial debacle.
 No market demand for the product means the whole effort is gone for a toss.

-- Failure to Capitalize on the trend: A strong business sense and a penchant for capturing customer needs are successful entrepreneur traits.
+- Failure to Capitalize on the Trend: Successful entrepreneur traits are a strong business sense and a penchant for capturing customer needs.
 Many Indian entrepreneurs don’t acknowledge the market needs and go on an imaginary path, believing they will succeed.

 The way ahead?

 Funding: Whether it’s VC, angel investment, or govt.
 Funding: Entrepreneurs should get all the benefits without bias if the idea is bright.
 Educational background, professional networking, and other connections help get the financing in a few cases.
 But that should not be a factor in deciding the funding if the entrepreneur is new to the scene without any recommendations or networking.
 In any case, they can go for crowdfunding.